| | Bucknell

 area with everything at your fingertips along with British

-citizens to guide you along the way. |
+citizens to guide you along the way. | If going abroad is an option

 you should definitely do it.
 This program had absolutely nothing